Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 • Large-scale monitoring of publicly accessible areas.

 The German Data Protection Conference (DSK) has published a positive list of processing activities for which a DPIA is generally required.
-The use of cloud services for specialized procedures with large amounts of data often falls into this category.
+The use of cloud services for specialised procedures with large amounts of data often falls into this category.

 The 4 Steps of a Data Protection Impact Assessment